4 Mistakes You Better Not Make in Apartment Syndication

 So many syndicators get this one wrong that it deserves an extended response.

 If you’re in syndication, then you’re in marketing.
-Take charge of your investor pool by developing an intentional plan to put yourself out there, attract potential investors, and keep them engaged as you search for a deal to bring them in on.
+Take charge of your building your pool of investors by developing an intentional plan to put yourself out there, attract those potential investors, and keep them engaged as you search for a deal to bring them in on.

-As you do, work with your lawyer to prepare offering documents in advance so that they’re ready to go once you find the right deal.
-Keep building up your portfolio, and you’ll have no trouble finding investors to partner with you on your next deal.
+Keep building up your list, and you’ll have no trouble finding investors to partner with you on your next deal.

 At the end of the day, a syndicate is a promise.
 As the sponsor, you’re telling your investors that they can trust you to take their money and deliver the advertised return.

-One of the easiest ways to wreck a deal and your reputation is to break your promise.
-But even if you do put up the numbers, you can still leave a bad taste in your investors’ mouths by offering unclear communication, faulty expectations, and lack of formality.
+One of the easiest ways to wreck a deal and your reputation is to break your promises.
+But even if you do meet your returns, you can still leave a bad taste in your investors’ mouths by offering unclear or inconsistent communication.

 Happy investors are long-term investors.
 They’ll dive in with you on the next deal, and they won’t be afraid to bring others with them.
-Alienating your current partners and investors will ensure that doesn’t happen and your syndication business goes nowhere.
+Ignoring, misleading or over-promising to your equity investors will ensure that doesn’t happen and your syndication business goes nowhere.

 How Not to Alienate Your Investors

-If you want to impress your investors, start with this tried-and-true strategy: under-promise and over-deliver.
+If you want to impress your investors, under-promise and over-deliver.
 Analyze conservatively, understate your returns, and let your diligence and persistence generate a positive surprise for your investors.
 If you promised 15%, 12% is a disappointment.
 But if you promised 10%, that 12% is a huge win.